ralikio/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 # Kyma Bindings

-One of the Broker API endpoints related to bindings allow for management of credentials for accessing given service.
-The endpoints in question include all subpaths of `v2/service_instances/<service_id>/service_bindings`.
-In case of Kyma Environment Broker, the generated credentials are in the form of a Kubeconfig for managed SKR cluster.
-To generated a kubeconfig for a given SKR instance sent the following request to the Broker API:
+You can manage credentials for accessing a given service through a Broker API endpoint related to bindings.
+The Broker API endpoints include all subpaths of `v2/service_instances/<service_id>/service_bindings`.
+In the case of Kyma Environment Broker (KEB), the generated credentials are a kubeconfig for a managed Kyma cluster.
+To generate a kubeconfig for a given Kyma instance, send the following request to the Broker API:

 ```
 PUT http://localhost:8080/oauth/v2/service_instances/{{instance_id}}/service_bindings/{{binding_id}}?accepts_incomplete=true&accepts_incomplete=true&service_id={{service_id}}&plan_id={{plan_id}}